Governing a successful Open Source project

 The most important aspect is: the Acceptance Criteria and reference materials.
 These two features will let the folk taking care of this task find more info even when there’s nobody to ask.

-Detailed communication is a key in remote work environment With remote work, your issues need to be self-explanatory.
+With remote work, your issues need to be self-explanatory.
 Provide a lot of context and reference information to let people work fully remotely.

 We’ve even got a template where you cannot miss these key parts of a new feature request or a bug report.